ShantanuKH/ShopEase/README.md

 # Shop Ease

-**Shop Ease** is your ultimate destination for a seamless and enjoyable shopping experience.
+**Shop Ease** is your destination for a seamless and enjoyable shopping experience.
 Our website offers a curated selection of high-quality products, including:

 - **Speakers**: Discover our range of high-performance speakers to elevate your audio experience.
 - **Headphones**: Find the perfect pair of headphones for immersive sound and comfort.